cairachel9/diabetic/README.md

 ## Prelimary Results

-The work is still ongoing.
-Here we show some prelimary results of training using 35000 images with the above optmization techniqueues:
+We are still in the middle of carrying out various tuning and comparison study as described above.
+Here we show some prelimary results of training using 35000 images:

 ### Model Prediction with AUC scores: